Pixelworx: Imagined Realities Live Demo #CreatedoniPad

 Allie Principe and Lando Cusi for Art & Architecture

 The following week, architects Allie Principe and Lando Cusi conducted their live demo at Power Mac Center Festival Mall Alabang.
 They are set to launch their own design studio, after working together for 8 years, since their college days.

-From these years of experience, they were highly influenced by an art movement which fuses the geometric architectural designs overlaid with illustrations of classical figures and elements.
-This new style is called “Post Digital Architecture Visualization”, where Lando does the external aspect, and Allie for the internal elements.
+From these years of experience, they were highly influenced by an art movement that fuses the geometric architectural designs overlaid with illustrations of classical figures and elements.
+This new style is called “Post-Digital Architecture Visualization”, where Lando does the external aspect, and Allie for the internal elements.